Jeremias215/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I designed a mini honeynet within Azure to monitor and analyze potential threats.
+Various log sources from connected resources were ingested into a Log Analytics workspace, which was integrated with Microsoft Sentinel to generate attack maps, trigger alerts, and create incidents.
+To evaluate the effectiveness of security measures, I first recorded baseline metrics in an unprotected environment over a 24-hour period.
+Next, I implemented security controls to harden the environment and conducted another 24-hour monitoring phase to compare results.
+The key metrics analyzed include:

-- SecurityEvent (Windows Event Logs)
+SecurityEvent: Windows Event Logs

-- Syslog (Linux Event Logs)
+Syslog: Linux Event Logs

-- SecurityAlert (Log Analytics Alerts Triggered)
+SecurityAlert: Alerts triggered in Log Analytics

-- SecurityIncident (Incidents created by Sentinel)
+SecurityIncident: Incidents created in Microsoft Sentinel

-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+AzureNetworkAnalytics_CL: Malicious network flows allowed into the honeynet

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)